mukundbala/Nav-Stack-From-Scratch/README.md

 **This project is a part of and an extension to EE4308 Autonomous Robot Systems course project at the National University of Singapore.**

 This repository contains from-scratch implementations of robotics motion planning, control and mapping algorithms/techniques.
-This repository started off as a project for my coursework in NUS EE4308, and has come a long way since.
-Spending time implementing these algorithms from scratch has instilled a first-principles understanding of how these supposedly common and simple algorithms work under the hood.
+The goal was to understand these algorithms from 1st principles and implement them in an efficient, yet readable manner.
+This "full stack" approach has been vital in building an indepth understanding of how these algorithms work under the hood, while also vastly improving my skills as a robotics software engineer.
+This work allows for decoupled waypoint based missions for both robots and coupled missions where the drone's path is dependent on the Turtlebot's path

-All algorithms are implemented and tested on **C++17 on ROS Noetic**.
+All algorithms are implemented and tested on **C++17 on ROS Noetic** using **Gazebo** for simulation.

 If you are just browsing, see **Sections (1-3)**.
 Build and usage instructions in **Sections (4-6)**
 # (1) Architecture